 One thing to note is that some of the titles I listed above are shojo (girls’ anime/manga) titles.
 Incest can be a theme because it is also an emotional relationship, not just physical.
 Shojo series technically focuses on relationships between people.
 They focus on finding “love” with a variety of people.
 Of course, the idea of “love” can be subjective.
 Adding incest to shojo stories generates an even greater emotional response.
 In essence, it causes controversy and gets eyeballs drawn to the stories.
 Creators might be doing this because they want attention or they just want to remind themselves of love they once had.

 Anime & manga are very expressive art forms.
 The keyword is ART, since works of art can be depictions of people & situations that may not be real.
 Are there any guidelines to Japanese art?
 Japanese animators/publishers don’t seem to mind incest as long as it doesn’t turn into complete smut.
 For a country that seems to be very traditional, Japan is very open-minded when it comes to sexuality.
-An article in the Japan Times states that Japan is pretty comfortable with it because they do not necessarily believe in religious morals & ideals.
+Japan is pretty comfortable with it because they do not necessarily believe in religious morals & ideals.
 It is accepted, by the Japanese, that Japan was “procreated” by the union of heaven & earth.
 The union birthed two gods, Izanagi & Izanami, who wed each other & mated to create the country of Japan & human life there.
 So, basically, Japan exists because of incest.
 Sex in Japan is viewed as a celebration of the beginning of life.
 It is supposed to be happy and loving.
 There is also a Japanese legend that states that star-crossed lovers are sometimes reborn as siblings.